vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Physics Queries/Physics Queries 2D.md

 ## Issues with colliders
 - Raycasting requires [2D colliders](https://docs.unity3d.com/Manual/Collider2D.html) to work.
 3D colliders will not by hit by `Physics2D` queries.
   You cannot query against raw meshes or sprites using `Physics2D` functions.
-- Edge colliders are single-sided.
+- Edge Colliders are single-sided.
 Check that you are casting against the front face.
+- When using a Tile Map Collider the tile itself needs a Collision Type set.

 ## Correct use of ContactFilter2D
 A newly constructed [`ContactFilter2D`](https://docs.unity3d.com/ScriptReference/ContactFilter2D.html) will not be correctly configured.
 Check that you understand how to use the API using the example below.